-SBFPD's revenues are derived from property and parcel taxes.
+SBFPD's revenues are derived primarily from property taxes and grant income.
+The District does not collect a parcel tax.
 Emergency service agencies generally do not derive significant revenues from fees or service charges.

 7. Opportunities for Shared Facilities

 SBFPD dispatching is handled by Marin County Fire Department from their headquarters in Woodacre.
 A paramedic ambulance is provided by Marin County Fire Department and comes from Point Reyes Station, approximately twenty minutes away.
 During the summer months, Marin County Fire Department staffs a second paramedic ambulance which is quartered in Stinson Beach and serves the Bolinas and Stinson Beach communities by agreement with the SBFPD, the Bolinas Fire Protection District, and the County of Marin, reducing the response time for Advanced Life Support services to about ten minutes.
 This ambulance supplements emergency service to meet the demand of the visitors to Marin County's coast.
 It is housed in a State Park building, which is also used by the lifeguards and sheriff.